Pippa Mann: IndyCar Series

 In 2015, Mann returned to the Dale Coyne Racing Team for the 99th Indianapolis 500.
-She qualified 25th for her 4th appearance with a 4 lap average speed of 223.104 mph, starting from the inside of row 9.
+She qualified 25th for her fourth appearance with a 4 lap average speed of 223.104 mph, starting from the inside of row 9.
 Mann finished in 22nd place, racing for the Susan G. Komen cancer outreach organization again for the second year in a row.

 After having a successful race at Indy and raising over 50,000 dollars for cancer, Mann was then asked to race again for the Dale Coyne Racing Team recalling her for the 6 June Firestone 600.
-Starting from the 22nd position, she took 17th place at the Texas Motor Speedway.
+Starting from the 22nd position, she took seventeenth place at the Texas Motor Speedway.
 The Dale Coyne Racing team continued changing drivers on a race-by-race basis throughout the season, with their No. 18 car recalling Mann for the remaining oval tracks.
-She started 22nd and finished 13th on the lead lap at the 2015 MAVTV 500 at the Auto Club Speedway.
+She started 22nd and finished thirteenth on the lead lap at the 2015 MAVTV 500 at the Auto Club Speedway.
 It was the best finish for the No. 18 car mid way through the season for the team and one of Mann's best results in her career, since re-joining IndyCar in 2013.

 In 2016, Mann was highly recognized for her achievements, both on and off the IndyCar racing circuit.
 She was selected by the Susan G. Komen foundation to be on "The List", along with former First Ladies Laura Bush and Betty Ford, and 29 other key public figures, for their efforts and support in fighting breast cancer.
-After finishing a career-best 18th place in the 100th running of the Indianapolis 500, Mann was also named by Autocar as one of the top 100 British Women in the Car Industry.
+After finishing a career-best eighteenth place in the 100th running of the Indianapolis 500, Mann was also named by Autocar as one of the top 100 British Women in the Car Industry.

-In 2017, Mann qualified 28th for the running of the 101st Indianapolis 500, and finished midway through the pack of 33 drivers in 17th place.
+In 2017, Mann qualified 28th for the running of the 101st Indianapolis 500, and finished midway through the pack of 33 drivers in seventeenth place.
 Just prior to qualifying on Fast Friday, Mann also became the first women to break the 230 mph barrier around the Indianapolis Motor Speedway by posting a speed record of 230.103 mph, per TrackSide Online.
 Mann also competed in the 2017 North America Lamborghini Super Trofeo Championship series, in which drivers compete in identical Lamborghini Cup cars based on the Lamborghini Huracán LP 620-2.

 On March 20, 2018, Mann announced she would attempt to compete in her seventh Indianapolis 500 for Dale Coyne Racing.
 Ultimately, she was bumped from the field.
-She did qualify in 30th position for the 2019 Indianapolis 500 for Clauson-Marshall Racing, going on to record her best-ever finish in the race in 16th.
+She did qualify in thirtieth position for the 2019 Indianapolis 500 for Clauson-Marshall Racing, going on to record her best-ever finish in the race in sixteenth.
 She could not find sponsors to enter the 2020 Indianapolis 500.

 Mann has also been a past commentator for IndyCar Radio on the IndyCar Series and Indy Lights series.
 She also works as a driver coach.